The-Politico/django-crosswalk/docs/source/client.rst

 Find a match or create a new entity
 '''''''''''''''''''''''''''''''''''

-You can create a new entity if a matched one isn't found.
+You can create a new entity if an *exact* match isn't found.

 .. code-block:: python

   entity = client.match_or_create({"name": "Narnia"})

   entity.created
   # True

-Or use a fuzzy matcher to find the *best match*.
+Or use a fuzzy matcher to find the *best* match.
 If one isn't found above a match threshold returned by your scorer, create a new entity.

 .. code-block:: python